MervCodes

 - run: npm test

-This spins up three parallel jobs — one for each Node version.
-All three run simultaneously, so your total pipeline time is roughly the same as a single run.
+Three parallel jobs, one per version.
+Total pipeline time is roughly the same as a single run.

 name: CI/CD